Are you familiar with these problems?

 Why tracking gifts, invitations and conflicts of interest is important

-- In context of FCPA, UK Bribery Act and Sapin II, regulators expect companies to implement processes to reduce the risk of corruption with regards to gift, entertainment and travel expenditures..
+- In the context of FCPA, UK Bribery Act and Sapin II, regulators expect companies to implement processes to reduce the risk of corruption with regard to gifts, entertainment and travel expenditures.

-- Auditors, law firms and consultants recommend registers for gifts, invitations and conflicts of interest which have already established themselves as best practice in compliance-mature organizations.
+- Auditors, law firms and consultants recommend registers for gifts, invitations and conflicts of interest which have already been implemented as best practice in leading organisations.